davidrf/introduction_to_gosu/README.md

 # Introduction To Gosu
 ## Getting Started
+If you have not done so already.
+Install the Gosu gem.

+`$ gem install gosu`

 We first have to create a file which starts up the game when run.

 `$ touch game.rb`